-How to hang a picture with sticky or velcro strips
+How to hang a picture without nails

 A very popular modern option for hanging pictures and art, especially for renters, is the sticky tab or velcro hanging strips.
 These will provide a stronghold and also come off the wall cleanly, leaving the paint intact.

 If you have freshly painted walls, it is important that you wait seven days after painting before you apply strips and never attach them to paper or soft surfaces on the picture frame.

 Follow these instructions for the strips: